alex1701c/JetBrainsDolphinPlugin/README.md

 # Dolphin Service Menu Plugin

 This project is a plugin for dolphin which allows you to open directories and associated projects in the Jetbrains IDEs.

-To build this plugin run:
+If you like this plugin you might want to check out the KRunner version: https://github.com/alex1701c/JetBrainsRunner.

+To install this project you can use the deb/rpm packages from the Release page on Github or build from source:
 ```
 git clone https://github.com/alex1701c/JetBrainsDolphinPlugin --recurse-submodules
 cd JetBrainsDolphinPlugin